 Kultuurikatel (Culture Cauldron)

 A former power plant converted into Tallinn's most interesting cultural venue hosts major concerts, club nights, and festivals across enormous industrial spaces.
-The programming ranges from classical music to cutting-edge electronic artists.
+The programming ranges from classical music to state-of-the-art electronic artists.
 Check the events calendar before visiting.

 Hell Hunt pub (live bands Thu-Sun), Kultuurikatel (major concerts), Jazz Club Tallinn (Tartu mnt 25), Von Krahl Theatre (experimental performances and club nights)